willfore/cp_mgmt/README.md

 ## Working with Hosts

 Currently we provide the ability to add, remove and show hosts.
-You will have to make sure to issue the `CpMgmt.login()` command before executing the host commands below.
+Each successful request will return a CpMgmt.Host struct as `{:ok, %CpMgmt.Host{status: some_status, data: %{returned_data}}}` see documentation for more details.

 Add a host
 `CpMgmt.Host.add("some_host_name", "0.0.0.0")`